Clynie/hanyihong0324.github.io/_posts/2016-04-23-Progressing_Personal_Site.md

 2. Cancle the limit of max width so that article pages can fit high resolution screen.

 3. Change border radius of wrapper and container to 48px.
+I think it looks KAWAII.

 ![wrapper](http://7xt9ka.com2.z0.glb.qiniucdn.com/2016-04-25.png)